FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/ready-events.md

     **Caution**
         Version <= 1.2.11:
-        This will lead to lost updates in cases where FACT-Finder's response arrives before all components have been upgraded.
+        This will lead to lost updates in cases where FactFinder's response arrives before all components have been upgraded.

         Version >= 1.2.12:
-        The dispatching of FACT-Finder responses to all subscribers is cached and postponed until all components have been upgraded.
+        The dispatching of FactFinder responses to all subscribers is cached and postponed until all components have been upgraded.
 So there will be no lost updates anymore.
-Be aware that currently added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FACT-Finder response arrives.
+Be aware that currently added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FactFinder response arrives.
 In case any of the callbacks have side-effects other than manipulating the response, this might lead to unexpected behavior.

 ### Element Order